Dark skies and chest pain as California fires spew smoke 100 miles

 State assemblyman Jim Wood and his staff delivered about 200 specialized face masks used to protect against smoke and other particulates in the air, a spokeswoman said.

-“A lot of the people having respiratory problems have weaker immune systems, like children or elderly patients,” said Megan Teutschel, a paramedic who was volunteering at the Petaluma evacuation center clinic.
+“A lot of the people having respiratory problems have weaker immune systems, like children or elderly patients,” said Megan Teutschel, a paramedic who was volunteering at the Petaluma evacuation centre clinic.

 Writing by Sharon Bernstein; Editing by Cynthia Osterman